OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Introduction

 \section{Introduction}

-As a fundamental task in computer vision, object tracking (OT)~\cite{bertinetto2016fully,li2019siamrpn++,dicle2013way,bae2014robust,bergmann2019tracking} enjoys a wide range of application prospects, such as augment reality and autonomous driving.
-Currently, OT can be divided into two categories: 1) instance tracking (\ie, SOT~\cite{chen2020siamese} and VOS~\cite{oh2019video}), where the target objects of arbitrary classes are specified by the annotations in the first frame, and 2) category tracking (\ie, MOT~\cite{xiang2015learning}, MOTS~\cite{voigtlaender2019mots}, and VIS~\cite{yang2019video}), where all objects of specific categories are expected to be detected in a sequence and associated between adjacent frames.
-The divergent setups require customized methods with carefully designed architectures and hyper-parameters, leading to complex training and redundant parameters~\cite{yan2022towards}.
+\IEEEPARstart{A}{s} a fundamental task in computer vision, visual object tracking (VOT)~\cite{bertinetto2016fully,li2019siamrpn++,dicle2013way,bae2014robust,bergmann2019tracking} enjoys a wide range of application prospects, such as augmented reality, autonomous driving, and interactive systems~\cite{wang2023chatvideo}.
+Currently, VOT can be divided into two categories: 1) instance tracking (\ie, SOT~\cite{chen2020siamese} and VOS~\cite{oh2019video}), where the target objects of arbitrary classes are specified by the annotations in the first frame, and 2) category tracking (\ie, MOT~\cite{xiang2015learning}, MOTS~\cite{voigtlaender2019mots}, and VIS~\cite{yang2019video}), where all objects of specific categories are expected to be detected in a sequence and associated between adjacent frames.
+The divergent setups require customized methods with carefully designed architectures and hyper-parameters for each tracking task, leading to complex training and redundant parameters~\cite{yan2022towards,wang2022efficient}.
 In contrast, humans possess the capability to address various tracking tasks by nature.
 The increasing demand for human-like AI has motivated us to consider the possibility of designing a unified model for various types of tracking tasks.